Samsung/TizenFX/README.md

 * Tizen.NET.API5-5.0.0.#####
 * Tizen.NET.Internals-5.0.0.#####

-And, This branch is pushed to the [tizen branch](https://git.tizen.org/cgit/platform/core/csapi/tizenfx/?h=tizen) in the tizen gerrit and submmited for the Tizen vNext (5.0) platform.
+And, This branch is pushed to the [tizen branch](https://git.tizen.org/cgit/platform/core/csapi/tizenfx/?h=tizen) in the tizen gerrit and submitted for the Tizen vNext (5.0) platform.

 ### API4
 The __API4__ branch is the release branch for Tizen .NET __API Level 4__.